sirarsalih/two-generals-problem-tcp/README.md

 In the following order:

+  1. Open the TCPHost solution.
-  1. Build and run the TCPHost solution.
+  2. Build and run the TCPHost project.
-  2. Build and run the TCPClient solution.
+  2. Build and run the TCPClient project.